milomedia/tilix/_drafts/innovation-assists.md

 date: 2020-05-14 22:00:00 +0000
 Author: Michael Maynard
 image: http://www.tilix.uk.s3.amazonaws.com/forestry/assist-ooda.png
-teaser: Tilix offers up to 12 hours of free, no strings attached advisory to help enterprises develop and adopt sustainable products and processes.
+teaser: Tilix offers up to 12 hours of free advice with no strings attached to help enterprises develop and adopt sustainable products and processes.

 ---
-Tilix's pro-bono service helps enterprises develop and adopt sustainable products and processes.
+Tilix's pro bono service helps enterprises develop and adopt sustainable products and processes.

 The aim is to help businesses implement ideas, commercialise products and address the challenges faced in terms of funding, research, IP protection, market analysis, brokering partners and business architecture.